blytkerchan/blytkerchan.github.io/_posts/2014-07-06-is-open-source-software-security-falling-apart.markdown

 <!--more-->

 Writing secure code is hard.
 That's (probably) why Truecrypt gave up the ghost[^2] and it's why security bugs happen in the first place.
-For every N lines of code, there are M bugs where [latex]0 \le M \le cN[/latex].
+For every N lines of code, there are M bugs where $0 \le M \le cN$.

 [^2]: Truecrypt gave up the ghost in May of this year, ostensibly because modern OSs come with their own disk encryption options.
 This does not reflect the quality of Truecrypt -- just that it is no longer maintained.